 While it appears likely that Congress will indeed pass a permanent reauthorization, the details and exact provisions any reform bill will contain remain in flux.
 However the discussions in the letter reveal that reauthorization of the program has moved beyond the initial question of whether the program would be extended and into the details of the extension.
 Of course, in light of today’s Congress and partisan gridlock there is no guarantee that political factors will not further delay or derail the extension.
 However, intending immigrant investors should waste no time in seeking experienced immigration assistance.
 Individuals who act quickly may be able to grandfather themselves in under the current minimum investment values.

-Rely on our Miami Investor Visa Lawyers
+Rely on our Tampa Investor Visa Lawyers

-The experienced Miami immigration lawyers of Colombo & Hurd provide committed and strategic immigration services for EB-5 immigrant investors.
+The experienced Tampa immigration lawyers of Colombo & Hurd provide committed and strategic immigration services for EB-5 immigrant investors.
 To schedule a private immigration consultation at our Orlando or Miami law offices call 800-659-7142 or contact us online today.